Home / Blog

 Diamonds can have more than one of these colors, creating subtle hybrid colors like “grayish purple” or “pinkish orange” diamonds.

-Both sapphires and diamonds are measured on the Mohs hardness scale.
+Both sapphire and diamond are measured on the Mohs hardness scale.
 This scale ranges from 1 (soft talc) to 10 (diamond).
 If you scratch two minerals together, the harder mineral will scratch the softer one.

-Diamonds are the hardest gemstone on earth, making them a popular choice to represent your enduring love story.
-Sapphires are nearly as hard as diamonds, clocking in at a 9 on the Mohs hardness scale.
+Diamond is the hardest gemstone on earth, making it a popular choice to represent your enduring love story.
+Sapphire is nearly as hard as diamonds, clocking in at a 9 on the Mohs hardness scale.

-For both sapphires and diamonds, inclusions can influence the practical hardness and durability for everyday life.
+For both sapphire and diamond, inclusions can influence the practical hardness and durability for everyday life.
 Stones with many inclusions, like silky sapphires or galaxy diamonds, are more susceptible to chipping.

 Montana Sapphire Inventory

-Diamonds symbolize strength, invisibility, and eternal love.
-The Ancient Greeks called diamonds “adamas”, meaning “unconquerable”.
-In medieval Europe, diamonds were worn into battle as amulets of protection..
+Diamond symbolizes strength, invisibility, and eternal love.
+The Ancient Greeks called diamond “adamas”, meaning “unconquerable”.
+In medieval Europe, diamonds were worn into battle as amulets of protection.
 Diamond is also the birthstone for the month of April.

 Sapphires are rarer than diamonds.
 However, they are still the most common colored gemstone.
-Certain colors of sapphires are rarer than others.
+Certain colors of sapphire are rarer than others.
 For example, natural unheated blue sapphires with high clarity are extremely rare.
-Padparadscha sapphires are another rare variety.
+Padparadscha sapphires are another rare and unique alternative gemstone.

 Diamonds are not rare.
 Despite their value and durability, they are one of the more common gemstone options.
 Jewelry-grade diamonds are rarer than raw diamonds.
 However, at least 133 carats of jewelry-grade diamonds are sold annually.